allan-debiaggio/budget_buddy/README.md

 Create one or more banker accounts.
 Each banker can manage his client portfolio and realize the operation in his place.

+### Database name : bank

+- Database creation in MySQL
+- Tables creation in MySQL
+- Start python code to interact with database
+- Start python code for user and password